avivamunshi/data-515-exercise/README.md

 # aviva-and-nizan
 exercise

-Sagnik updated the README file
+Sagnik updated the README file.
+Now testing the concept taught in class.